87-year-old Florida woman told her social security benefits will be held until she’s 100 - NewsBreak

 “My kids don’t have nothing to try to help me, so I’m just down in a hole,” Walker said.

 This is the second time Walker asked for help after her social security benefits were cut.
 In 2019, the government claimed Walker owed over $200,000 in old student loan debt.
-Walker, who never went to college, had no idea what that was about.Tennessee folklore predicts a cold, snowy winter
+Walker, who never went to college, had no idea what that was about.Lakeland couple questions bill for ER visit they claim never happened, COVID-19 antibody treatment they thought was free

 Back then, a Social Security Administration representative vowed they would investigate.
 Walker’s benefits were then restored and there’s been no problem, until now.